 IJoIS: Indonesian Journal of Islamic Studies

 <p><strong>Indonesian Journal of Islamic Studies, </strong>is a double-blind peer-reviewed journal published by Civiliza Publishing, Indonesia.
 The journal publishes research articles, conceptual articles, reports field studies and book reviews of islamic studies, social science and humanities (<a href="http://journal.civiliza.org/index.php/ijois/focus" target="_blank" rel="noopener">See Focus and Scope</a>).
-The articles of this journal are published every six months (2 issues per year)</p> <p>E-ISSN: <a href="https://issn.brin.go.id/terbit/detail/1599639241" target="_blank" rel="noopener">2745-7745</a></p>Civiliza Publishingen-USIJoIS: Indonesian Journal of Islamic Studies2745-7745<p>IJoIS have CC-BY-NC or an equivalent license as the optimal license for the publication, distribution, use, and reuse of scholarly work</p>Al-Qur'an Memorization Learning Strategy in Forming the Character of Students at the Al-Jihad Student Islamic Boarding School in Surabaya
+The articles of this journal are published every six months (2 issues per year)</p> <p>E-ISSN: <a href="https://issn.brin.go.id/terbit/detail/1599639241" target="_blank" rel="noopener">2745-7745</a></p>Civiliza Publishingen-USIJoIS: Indonesian Journal of Islamic Studies2745-7745<p>IJoIS have CC-BY-NC or an equivalent license as the optimal license for the publication, distribution, use, and reuse of scholarly work</p>Settlement of Inheritance Property Distribution Through Consensus in the Perspective of Islamic Law

-Copyright (c) 2025 Mohammad Muhaimin
+Copyright (c) 2025 Maylyndha Marlina Lestari

 https://creativecommons.org/licenses/by-nc/4.0